karmaniverous/metastructure/README.md

 PCI and other compliance standards require that all code files contain a licensing header.

-Metastructure is optionally integrated with the [`license-check-and-add`](https://www.npmjs.com/package/license-check-and-add) package, which will place a licensing header as a properly-formatted comment at the top of each generated file.
+Metastructure is optionally integrated with the [`license-check-and-add`](https://www.npmjs.com/package/license-check-and-add) package, which will place a licensing header as a properly-formatted comment at the top of each generated file (in fact all non-excluded files in your project directory).

 If you choose to use this feature, place a `license-checker-config.json` file in your project root and point it at a license file somewhere in your project.